- Understanding Web3 and the Role of Blockchain

 Resources on Blockchains for Supply Chain Management

 Numerous resources are available for those looking to learn more about blockchains for supply chain management.
-These include online courses, webinars, and books that provide in-depth information on the topic.
+These include online courses, webinars, and books that provide in-depth information.

 In addition, numerous case studies and articles are available online that provide real-world examples of how businesses use a blockchain in their supply chains.